neuralmagic/sparseml/user-guide/modifiers.md

 #### TrainableParamsModifier

-The `TrainableParamsModifier` sets whether a group of parameters should be trainable.
+`TrainableParamsModifier` sets whether a group of parameters should be trainable.

 Parameters:
 - `params`: A list of full parameter names or regex patterns of names to apply pruning to.
 Regex patterns must be specified with the prefix 're:'. __ALL__ will match to all parameters.